History of the Republican Party (United States): Southern strategy

+Nixon, Ford, and Carter years: 1969–1981

+After losing in 1964, the Republican Party decided to move back towards the political center for the presidential election of 1968.
+Richard Nixon prevailed as the presidential nominee and as an establishment, stable, and moderate figure to lead the Republican Party.
+On issues, the party's platform moved towards the center by affirming its support for civil rights as well as advocating government regulation and economic intervention where necessary, use of more diplomacy and negotiation in matters of international relations, and an orderly withdrawal of the United States troops in Vietnam.
+The platform also placed a focus on the idea of maintaining law and order as a response to the civil unrest that was widespread in the country at that time.
+This shift back to the center was explicitly supported by several interest groups, such as the Ripon Society, after the Republicans' conservative direction ended in their 1964 losses.

 Nixon defeated both Hubert Humphrey and George C. Wallace in 1968.
 When the Democratic left took over their party in 1972, Nixon won reelection by carrying 49 states.

 Nixon's involvement in Watergate brought disgrace and a forced resignation in 1974 and any long-term movement toward the GOP was interrupted by the scandal.
 Nixon's unelected vice president, Gerald Ford, succeeded him and gave him a full pardon, giving Democrats a powerful issue they used to sweep the 1974 off-year elections.
 Ford never fully recovered.
 In 1976, he barely defeated Ronald Reagan for the nomination.
 First Lady Betty Ford was notable for her liberal positions on social issues and for her work on breast cancer awareness following her mastectomy in 1974.
 The taint of Watergate and the nation's economic difficulties contributed to the election of Democrat Jimmy Carter in 1976.